Life at Vanderbilt School of Nursing

 Becoming part of the Vanderbilt School of Nursing community – who will help me?

 Vanderbilt takes special effort to help students make a successful transition into the graduate program.
 All new students participate in a 3-day orientation to the School of Nursing, which serves to get you off to a strong academic start.
 Students have the opportunity to meet and ask questions of their newly assigned academic advisors and hear presentations by program directors, administrators and staff.
 Orientation will also prepare you to access available university resources and activities.
 We also rely on peer mentors who will work with you throughout your first year.
 Peer mentors meet with you individually and in groups, to plan activities and to assist with social and academic transitions.
 In addition, Vanderbilt School of Nursing support includes select professional mentors.
 These are professional nurses who will work with you and act as a mentor as you explore the various specialties within nursing.
 They will offer you their time, expertise and support as you work towards achieving your goal of becoming a professional nurse.

 Academic Enhancement Program

-Dr. Carolyn Bess, Director of the Academic Enhancement Program is available for 1-1 counseling to provide academic support for students in the following areas, which include but are not limited to:
+Dr. Jana Lauderdale, Director of the Academic Enhancement Program is available for 1-1 counseling to provide academic support for students in the following areas, which include but are not limited to: